China tells Iranian delegation to return to talks

 The delegation, led by Supreme National Security Council deputy secretary Ali Baqeri, visited Beijing as lawmakers in the United States moved to detail punishment of foreign banks that do business with the Iran's central bank, the clearinghouse for its oil exports.

-The United States hopes the sanctions will prevent Iran from developing what it says is a nuclear weapons programme.
-Iran says its nuclear programme is for civilian use.
+The United States hopes the sanctions will prevent Iran from developing what it says is a nuclear weapons program.
+Iran says its nuclear program is for civilian use.

 "China believes the Iran nuclear issue should be resolved peacefully through dialogues and negotiations, and that sanctions and military means will not fundamentally address the problem," Xinhua said, citing Chinese Assistant Foreign Minister Wu Hailong at the Friday meeting.